jiaawe/kuaishou-recommender/README.md

 - NCF ONLY (without segmentation)
 - Caption-based model ONLY
 - Hybrid model

+## Other files & folders
+- eval_fns.py contains all evaluation metrics, abstracted out for cleaner notebook codes
+- translation_folder contains files used for testing and running LLMs
+- eda folder contains previous files used in mid-term report for EDA of the KuaiRec dataset
+- feature_engineering folder contains previous files used in mid-term report for initial preprocessing and feature engineering/eda of the Kuairec dataset

 ## References
 Gao, C., Wang, Y., Ma, X., Wang, M., Feng, X., Jiang, Q., & Yang, X. (2022).
 KuaiRec: A Fully-observed Dataset and Insights for Evaluating Recommender Systems. arXiv preprint arXiv:2202.10842.